Call for entries

 Key intellectual figures such as Max Weber and Michel Foucault and novelists such as Franz Kafka have been preoccupied with the increasing distance between the governing and the governed and the pernicious effects of such “governing at a distance”.
 Likewise, contemporary artists such as

-Julien Previeux, Jean-Paul Fourmentraux, Samuel Bianchini, Trevor Paglen, Paolo Cirio, Christophe Bruno have questioned the marginalised aesthetic and emotional aspects of the frequently quantified forms that are used in governing societies.
+Julien Previeux, Jean-Paul Fourmentraux, Samuel Bianchini, Trevor Paglen, Paolo Cirio, Christophe Bruno have questioned the societal, affective and aesthetic implications of the expanding use of quantification in governing.

 Digital technology development has further intensified the quantitative turn in human societies.
 Seamless conversion of qualities to binary codes and back is the defining feature of datafication and its contemporary offsprings, the internet and big data.